dartmouth-cs52-16x/16X-git-map/README.md

 ## 1) Clone the Repository
 **What this does:** The repository is what git uses to store your project's information.
 It contains commits and references to commits (more on this later).
 The folder on your computer becomes your *workspace*.

-1. From the command line (where you will run all future commands), navigate to where you want the repo to end up on your computer.
+From the command line (where you will run all future commands):

+1. 🚀Navigate to where you want the repo to end up on your computer.
 For example:
 `mkdir ~/Documents/CS52`
 `cd ~/Documents/CS52`
-1. Clone the repo:
+1. 🚀Clone the repo:
 `git clone https://github.com/dartmouth-cs52/16X-git-map.git`
-1. change directory to this new workspace:
+1. 🚀change directory to this new workspace:
 `cd 16X-git-map`

 Some more useful Terminal commands: